 Who we share your personal data with

-When you become a member of the Club, your information, if you are a coach or volunteer will be or if you are another participant may be (depending upon which league(s) your team plays in) entered onto the Whole Game System database, which is administered by the FA.
-We also pass your information to the County FA, the Warrington Junior Football League, the Cheshire Girls Football League and any other leagues or competition where it is necessary to register participants and the team for matches, tournaments or other events, and for affiliation purposes.
+When you become a member of the Club, information regarding the player and (when the player is under 18) the parent/guardian is entered onto the FA's Whole Game System.
+Information regarding the player will be made to the County FA, the Warrington Junior Football League, the Cheshire Girls Football League and any other leagues or competition where it is necessary to register participants and the team for matches, tournaments or other events, and for affiliation purposes.

 We may share your personal data with selected third parties, suppliers and sub-contractors such as referees, coaches, match organisers, tournament or event organisers relating to activities undertaken with the club.
 Third-party service providers will only process your personal data for specified purposes and in accordance with our instructions.